oracle/weblogic-kubernetes-operator/site/name-changes.md

 ## Customer Visible Files

-### Files for Creating Operators and Domains
+### Files for Creating and Deleting Operators and Domains

-The following files are used to create the operator and to create domains.
+The following files are used to create the operator and to create and delete domains.

 | Previous File Name | New File Name |
 | --- | --- |